onyx-platform/onyx/doc/design/messaging.md

 If there isn't at least 1 peer per task after a node has left the cluster on this peer's job, this peer should stop executing this job.

+#### Round Robin job scheduler

+The Round Robin job scheduler can leverage the deterministic property of reactive functions.
+Here, we look at how all peers *would* react under particular circumstances, then make an actual decision based off that.
+It lets us do a bit of time travel, if you will.

+##### Submit new job

+When a new job drops in, each peer reacts and looks at how many peers in total *would* volunteer for a new task.
+If that number is less than the number of tasks, no reactions happen.
+If that number is at least as high, all volunteer reactions go through.

+##### Killed job

+Volunteer as normal, let the volunteer-for-task command handle this in a reactive manner.

+##### Completed task

+Same as killed.

+##### Accept join cluster

+Same as killed.

+##### Seal task

+Same as killed.

+##### Leave cluster

+Same as killed.

+##### Volunteer for task

+Take the total number of peers, and compute the "would be" allocation scheme.
+If there aren't at least N peers per N tasks for a job, remove that job and repeat.
+Consider each job in the order it was submitted.

 ### Open questions